carefree0910/carefree-portable/README.md

 ## Usages

-> Detailed usages can be found in the [Wiki](https://github.com/carefree0910/carefree-portable/wiki) page.
+> Detailed usages can be found in the [CLI](https://carefree0910.me/carefree-portable-doc/docs/user-guides/cli) documentation.

 Go to the root directory of your project first: